|Weight||115kg (18st 1lb)|

 His father Michael and grandfather Ray played for Plymouth Albion.
 Ray, a lock, also led Devon to the County Championship title in 1957 and was a Barbarian before becoming involved at every level off the field from club, through county to national level.

 Tom’s great-great grandfather Arthur Mold played cricket for Lancashire and England and uncle Brian Roberts threw the javelin for Great Britain.
 As Millfield Prep School Player of the Year in 2006, Tom’s rugby prospects have grown.
 He said: “I have been inspired by reading the biography of Lawrence Dallaglio, the player I most admire.
-John Mallett and John Brimacombe are my current mentors at Millfield.”
+John Mallett and John Brimacombe were my current mentors at Millfield.”

 He says his first guiding influence was schoolteacher Chris English.
 Tom has also captained school teams and enjoyed the Ten Tors and completed various challenges needed in working towards the Duke of Edinburgh Bronze and Silver awards.